kennysmithed/oels2022/oels_practical_wk8.md

 - Picture selection trials, where participants hear audio from their partner (in fact, pre-recorded audio from our confederate) and select the matching picture from an array of 2 pictures.
 - Picture description trials, where participants see two pictures side by side and produce a a description for one of them (the target) for their partner, clicking a mic icon to start and stop recording.

-We are interested in whether, on critical trials featuring an opportunity to produce an unnecessary colour word, the descriptions produced by the confederate (which consistently include or omit the colour word) influences the descriptions the participant produces.
+We are interested in whether, on critical trials featuring an opportunity to produce an unnecessary colour word, the descriptions produced by the confederate (which consistently overspecify or avoid overspecifying) influences the descriptions the participant produces.

-Implementing something like this in full involves some technical steps you haven't seen yet, in particular recording audio - jsPsych actually provides some plugins for audio responses but we prefer not to use them (we have our own code that we prefer).
-So instead of trying to implement this experiment in full, recording audio and all, see if you can get something that looks along the right lines (hearing the confederate speak and selecting from two pictures; seeing a picture and clicking a mic button) without worrying about the behind-the-scenes stuff with the audio recording at this point.
+Implementing something like this in full involves some technical steps you haven't seen yet, in particular recording audio and displaying stimuli which consist of pairs of images. jsPsych actually provides some plugins for audio responses but we prefer not to use them (we have our own code that we prefer).
+So instead of trying to implement this experiment in full, recording audio and all, feel free to see if you can get something that looks along the right lines (hearing the confederate speak and selecting from two pictures; seeing a picture and clicking a mic button) without worrying about the behind-the-scenes stuff with the audio recording at this point.
 And if you'd rather just jump to our implementation to see how we do it, that's fine.

 The sound files and images you will want to play around with are in the `sounds` and `images` folders that you get in the zip file.
 Note that the audio and image files have quite abstract names - this was something that Jia came up with that made it easy for her to manage a large list of image files.
 You can look in the images and sounds folders to work this out, but to help you:

 For images:

-Faces: "f_fr1" is female face, frightened emotion, face number 1 (we have several faces for each emotion); "f_ha2" is happy female face number 2.
+Faces: "f_fr1" is **f**emale face, **fr**ightened emotion, face number **1** (we have several faces for each emotion); "f_ha2" is happy female face number 2.
 Male faces start with "m_" rather than "f_" - e.g. "m_fr1" would be frightened male face number 2

 Fruit and veg: these are named "frv1" (apple) through to "frv16" (watermelon).